Readings in Australian History

 Introduction to the Course

-Over the last few years Jim has also written a popular monthly column ‘Birrarung Stories’ for the Warrandyte Diary Community Newspaper.
+Over the last decade, Jim has also written a popular monthly 800 word article, ‘Birrarung Stories’ for the Warrandyte Diary Community Newspaper.
 The majority of the articles in the course before you, come from this source.

 A retired Social Worker, Jim’s close knowledge of our rich Aboriginal history and heritage does not come from abstract academic study, it comes from his own and his family’s lived experience.

-Jim Poulter’s family first settled on the Yarra River at Templestowe in 1840.
-Close relationships were established with the local Aboriginal community, and these have endured through the generations.
+Jim Poulter’s family first settled on the Yarra River at Templestowe in 1840, and immediately established close relationships with the local Aboriginal community.
+These relationships have endured through the generations since.

-The more than seventy articles in this course have been grouped within eight themes, in order to guide your learning about what has previously been a much neglected aspect of our Australian history.
+The ninety articles in this course have been grouped into nine themes, in order to sequentially guide your learning, about what has previously been a much neglected aspect of our Australian history.

-To aid student reflection about the content and issues raised in each of the eight themes, questions will be posed for consideration and as a stimulus for discussion with others.
+To aid students in reflecting on the content and issues raised in each of the nine themes, questions will be posed for consideration and as a stimulus for discussion with others.